another-guy/Contests/README.md

 > A Data type provides a set of values from which an expression (i.e. variable, function ...) may take its values.

 > The type defines the operations that can be done on the data, the meaning of the data, and the way values of that type can be stored. -- Wikipedia

+**(Un)Stable Algorithm**

+> A sorting algorithm is said to be stable if two objects with equal keys appear in the same order in sorted output as they appear in the input unsorted array. -- [GeeksForGeeks](http://www.geeksforgeeks.org/stability-in-sorting-algorithms/)

+More broadly, a stable algorithm can be defined as the one which _always_ produces exactly the same output for same input.